Justas1988/codec8e-parser-tcp-server/README.md

 - TCP Server and Parser functionality - done!
 - CRC16 checking to detect corupted packets - done!
 - RAW DATA saving to separate .JSON - done!
+- Seprate .JSON files for different IMEIs - done!

 ## Planed Features - not done yet:

 - Codec 8 (not extended support) - ~~not done yet~~ - done!
 - AVL IDs value parsing - ~~not done yet~~ - progress ongoing
+- Beacon list: AVL 385 parsing - planing soon waiting for bad weather
 - User interface via Browser - not done yet
 - Limiting data.json file to X MB in size, and create new ones - not done yet
 - Make server multithreaded (code rewrite may be required) - not done yet
 - Implement required adjustments for Linux OS - not done yet
-- Seprate .JSON files for different IMEIs - not done yet
+- Seprate .JSON files for different IMEIs - ~~not done yet~~ - done!
 - More... - not done yet

 ### How to test?: